brain-microstructure-exploration-tools/abcd-noddi-tbss-experiments/README.md

 Here we estimate fiber orientation distributions (FODs) using CSD.
 We can use MRtrix3 or dipy for this.
 We include both approaches here, but currently recommend the MRtrix3 approach.

-To carry out the MRtrix3 processing, first [install MRtrix3](https://mrtrix.readthedocs.io/en/latest/installation/before_install.html#before-installing) and make sure your environment is configured to find the MRtrix3 executables.
-Then:
+To carry out the MRtrix3 processing:

 ```sh
 mkdir csd_output/